Skip to main content

 What is involved in operating a National School Lunch Program?

 The lunch program must be open to all enrolled children.
-Free or reduced price meals must be provided to those children who qualify for such benefits according to specified family size and income standards.
-Agency staff must verify income on a percentage of those children receiving free or reduced price lunches to confirm their eligibility.
+Local educational agencies (LEA) must count and claim meals in accordance with students’ approved individual eligibility status (excluding sites participating in the Community Eligibility Provision or Provision 2 during a non-base year).
 Records must be kept to document that the lunch program follows all federal and state rules and regulations.
 Some of the records that must be kept are:

 • Meal production records and inventory records that document the amounts and types of food used.

-• Applications submitted by families for free and reduced price meals, by site, and a description of the follow-up actions taken to verify eligibility.
+• Applications submitted by families for F/RP, by site, and a description of the follow-up actions taken to verify eligibility (if required based upon program participation).

 • Records of income, expenditures, and contributions received.